KarlJorgensen/Smart/README-development.md

  * The center of the SVG document corresponds to the center of the watch face.

- * The edges of the document corresponds to the maximum possible extent of the hand - which is _different_ from the edge of the watch screen.
+ * The edges of the document corresponds to the edges of the screen.
+Design your hand with a length which fits the watch face.

-When the hand is drawn at run-time it will rotated to the correct position and scaled according to `HANDS_RADIUS`.
+When the hand is drawn at run-time it will rotated to the correct position.

+Remember that positions other than 3/6/9/12 o'clock will thus unavoidably introduce "jaggered" lines.
+So the perceived thickness of lines may be different at different angles, which affects the "look".
+Be sure to test the layout.